-- 1. The objectives of the trip are consistent with the general objectives of the instructional program. - 2.
-The ongoing parish/school program will not be adversely affected. - 3.
-The participating students' total educational program will not be adversely affected. - 4.
-Appropriate provision is made for continuity of learning for those eligible students who do not participate in the trip activity. - 5.
-The financial implications are realistic in terms of the value of the activity.
+- The objectives of the trip are consistent with the general objectives of the instructional program.
+School trips, including "end-of-year" class graduation trips, should have a clear, legitimate link to a curriculum standard or course objective. - All school trips must occur between the first day of classes and the last day of classes in the corresponding school year. - The ongoing parish/school program will not be adversely affected. - The participating students' total educational program will not be adversely affected. - Appropriate provision is made for continuity of learning for those eligible students who do not participate in the trip activity. - The financial implications are realistic in terms of the value of the activity.